Enemy Territory (film)

+The film was produced by Cynthia DePaula and Tim Kincaid.

 Plot

 Barry (Frank) is a formerly successful insurance executive whose career and life are being destroyed by alcoholism.
 As the day ends, he is sent to a notorious New York City housing project, the Lincoln Towers, to try and complete a life insurance policy sale to a nice elderly woman named Elva (Frances Foster).
 Meanwhile, a man named Will (Parker), a soft-spoken but tough employee of the telephone company, also heads to the building to hook up with his girlfriend and repair the phone lines.
 Unfortunately for Barry, while inquiring where Elva's apartment is, he taps a boy, Decon (Theo Caesar) on the shoulder and quickly becomes the hated target of a savage, fanatical gang called the Vampires, who run the Towers.
 They're led by their ruthless but charismatic leader the Count (Tony Todd), who runs his gang like a cult and is seen to be indestructible by himself and his followers.

 An attempt to kill Barry leads to the deaths of the building's security guard and Decon.
 With Barry's entrapment inside the building, he crosses paths with Will and makes his first reluctant ally willing to help him.
 They take safety in Elva's apartment but escape when the Vampires trap them.
 Leaving Elva behind, they find Elva's determined granddaughter Toni (Stacey Dash), visiting with her neighbors.
 Toni suggests they go to the apartment of Mr. Parker (Vincent), a bigoted, crippled and unstable but yet still vicious Vietnam vet the gang fears (along the way Barry is forced to kill one of the gang members leaving him with mild PTSD).
 Paid for his help, Parker lets the trio in (revealing he's modified a wheelchair with an arsenal of concealed weapons).
 Then Toni leaves to check on her grandmother, but when she arrives, she discovers Elva had been beaten and forced to reveal where Barry and Will are.